Bayesian Estimation of Decision Models

 Hierarchical modelling

 The chapter provides an introduction to hierarchical modelling–the main strength of Bayesian analysis.
 I start from a brief discussion of the rationale behind hierarchical modelling.
 I then introduce hierarchical models in linear regression, starting from hierarchical intercepts and quickly moving on to hierarchical slopes.
 I then introduce hierarchies in nonlinear models, and how to make such estimations efficient.
+I briefly discuss regression analysis of such parameters.
 Subsequently, I show how to estimate covariance matrices of parameters, and I illustrate their effects using an example.
-Several more sections will be added soon:
+The chapter also contains a discussion of meta-analysis, 2-stage regressions using a measurement-error setup, and of complex hierarchies ranging over 3+ levels.